-We return to our business plan, now to simulate business strategies, quantify alternative scenarios and improve the results we want to obtain.
+We return to our business plan, now to simulate business strategies for the restaurant, quantify alternative scenarios and improve the results we want to obtain.

 Estimated Reading Time: 5 minutes

 Table of Contents

 The pandemic has had a significant impact on all companies, both directly and indirectly.

 That is why there have been some changes in the way companies have adapted the provision of their service.

 In fact, they adapted not only to the new rules imposed by Public Health, but also to the change in the behavior of customers who, for fear or because of the imposition of security rules, prefer to make transactions more safely, using digital technologies .